smartheim/core/readme.md

    - Without `ohx-auth` you will not be able to login via the command line utility or the *Setup & Maintenance* Web UI.
    - Without `ohx-ruleengine` scripts and rules are not enabled, but Addon interconnection does work.
 4. You can start additional Addons without using software containers as well.
-   Installing Addons via the *Setup & Maintenance* Web UI is not possible however.
+   Installing Addons via the *Setup & Maintenance* Web UI is not possible and security and resource related restrictions cannot be enforced however.

-**Logging**: OHX logs are informative logs, no debug outputs.
-They help with following what is going on but are not required to maintain an OHX installation and you can happily use OHX without ever looking at the logs.
-- All relevant status data and notifications are accessible on the *Setup & Maintenance* UI and via gRPC API.
-- Telemetry data is feed into InfluxDB (if InfluxDB is running).

-Reduce log output with `RUST_LOG=error ohx-core` (standalone) or `docker run ... -e RUST_LOG=error` (docker).

 ## Usage